huggingface/transformers/docs/source/en/tasks/semantic_segmentation.md

 results = panoptic_segmentation(Image.open(image))
 results
 ```
-As you can see below, every pixel gets classified and there are multiple instances for car again.
+As you can see below, we have more classes.
+We will later illustrate to see that every pixel is classified into one of the classes.

 ```bash
 [{'score': 0.999981,